The Athletic Combine Part 3: Results, The Most Important Thing in Athletic Performance Testing

 Whether you want to improve your speed, jumping ability or agility and change of direction, getting stronger is without doubt the best thing you can do.
 And the stats prove it.

 *Relative strength is how much you can lift relative to your bodyweight.
-Read more about this in part one.

 While some outliers can clearly be seen, the general trend it clear.
 Stronger people jump higher